-Clothes dryers cause 2,900 fires a year, ensure there are no blockages from the dryer to the exterior vent and that everything is connected properly.
+Clothes dryers cause 2,900 fires a year.
+You need to ensure there are no blockages from the dryer to the exterior vent and that everything connects properly.

 Smoke and carbon monoxide detectors: Change batteries with daylight savings time!

 Make sure your snow blower is in good working order before it snows.
-You do not want to be caught in the first major storm.
+Don’t be caught when the first major storm comes along.
 No snow blower?
 Make sure you have a few good shovels before it snows, because Home Hardware will get a rush of buyers when the snow starts.